55artix/Python-Projects/Homework12_Early_Feedback.md

 Any questions/errors with the Automated Feedback should be reported to Nathan Taylor: taylo740@umn.edu

-Run on November 27, 00:46:48 AM.
+Run on December 03, 03:43:42 AM.

-+ Fail: Change into directory "hw12".
++ Pass: Change into directory "hw12".

-     Directory "hw12" not found.

-+ Skip: Check that file "hw12.py" exists.
++ Pass: Check that file "hw12.py" exists.

-  This test was not run because of an earlier failing test.

-+ Skip: Secret Test
++ Pass: Secret Test

-  This test was not run because of an earlier failing test.

-+ Skip: Check that a Python file "hw12.py" has no syntax errors.
++ Pass: Check that a Python file "hw12.py" has no syntax errors.

-  This test was not run because of an earlier failing test.
+    Python file "hw12.py" has no syntax errors.